Mahler measures as linear combinations of $L$-values of multiple modular forms: Introduction

 where $c_k$ is a rational number of small height.
 (Here and throughout $\stackrel{?}=$ means that they are equal to at least 25 decimal places.)
 Note that by the modularity theorem the relation \eqref{E:ck} is equivalent to

 where $h_k$ is the newform of weight 2 associated to $E_k$.
-(In most situations, we will be dealing with $L$-values of newforms rather than those of algebraic varieties.)
-Although Boyd's results seem to be highly accurate, rigorous proofs of these formulas are quite rare.
+(In most situations, we will be dealing with $L$-values of newforms rather than those attached to algebraic varieties.)
+Although Boyd's results seem to be highly accurate, rigorous proofs of these formulas are quite rare (see Table~\ref{tab:Pk} below).
 Inspired by these results, Rodriguez Villegas \cite{RV} proved that $m(P_k)$ can be expressed in terms of Eisenstein-Kronecker series, and for certain values of $k$ they turn out to be related to special values of $L$-series of elliptic curves with complex multiplication.
+For instance, he proved that

-He also observed from his numerical data that the relation \eqref{E:ck} seems to hold for every sufficiently large $k$ such that $k^2\in \mathbb{N}.$ For instance, he proved that
+where $f_{64}$ and $f_{32}$ are newforms of weight 2 and level $64$ and $32$, associated to the elliptic curves $E_{4\sqrt{2}}$ and $E_{\frac{4}{\sqrt{2}}}$, respectively.
+He also observed from his numerical data that the relation \eqref{E:ck} seems to hold for every sufficiently large $k$ such that $k^2\in \mathbb{Z}$.
+One of the possible reasons why one needs $k$ to be the square root of a rational number or an integer is that $E_k$ has a Weierstrass form

+which is defined over $\mathbb{Q}$ if $k^2\in \mathbb{Q}$.
+For a complete list of conjectured formulas obtained from Rodriguez Villegas's computational experiments, see \cite[Tab.~4]{RV}. \begin{savenotes}